Law Cer

 ‘If there was a Harmony Act, terror chief Zahran could have been arrested long ago, and the Easter Sunday carnage could no longer have come about,’ he mentioned.

-‘Sri Lankans ought to not be permitted to have a look at in positive faculties and universities producing extremists and terrorists.
+‘Sri Lankans ought not to be permitted to have a look at in positive faculties and universities producing extremists and terrorists.
 Certain instructional establishments in Pakistan, Saudi Arabia, and Yemen produce radical preachers,’ Dr.Gunaratna stated.

 He entreated the authorities to draw up a Blocklist of radical preachers and ban their entry into Sri Lanka.
 At the same time, the government needs to criminalize the sale and distribution of radical books and guides.